How to Find the Right Alternative Work Schedule for You

 On the positive side, you can manage the occasional emergencies, like a sick child or burst pipe.
-On the negative side, some people may believe you run the risk of being passed over for work because you're not visible, or simply becoming isolated in your home office.
-But with work from home jobs and virtual teams becoming more popular this isn't always the case.
-To make an educated decision time to discover whether telecommuting is right for you.
+On the downside, some people may believe you run the risk of being passed over for work because you're not visible, or just becoming isolated in your home office.
+With work from home jobs and virtual teams are growing more popular.
+So, this isn't always the case.
+To make an educated decision time to discover whether telecommuting is right for you

-Or maybe you shift your schedule later, to arrive after rush hour and leave once the evening commute has subsided.
-Some parents will tag team, with one working an early shift and the other a late one, to minimize child care costs and maximize the kids' time with a parent.
+Or maybe you shift your schedule later, to arrive after a rush hour and leave once the evening commute has subsided.
+Some parents will tag team, with one working an early shift and the other a late one, to minimize childcare costs and maximize the kids' time with a parent.

 Do you think part-time hours could solve all your work-life balance problems?
-Certainly, when your work spills over into your family time you might imagine that such an agreement with your employer would hold back the tide.
+Indeed, when your work spills over into your family time, you might imagine that such an agreement with your employer would hold back the tide.

-But a part-time schedule only works if your job responsibilities and duties actually shrink to fit the hours for which you're being paid.
+But a part-time schedule only works if your job responsibilities and duties shrink to fit the hours for which you're being paid.
+Consider the upsides and downsides of part-time work as well.
 So before you embark on a reduced hour negotiation, make sure you can restructure your position.
-You don't want to end up being paid for 30 hours a week and working the same old 40 hours.
+You don't want to end up being paid for 30 hours a week and working the same old 40 hours

 Another popular alternate work arrangement is a compressed work week, in which you still put in 80 hours in a two week period, but make each day a bit longer so you can take one day off every week or every other week.
 Often, government employees have access to this alternative.

-For the most high-powered jobs -- such as law, medicine and business -- the only solution to work-life conflict is a job share.
+For the most high-powered jobs, such as law, medicine, and business, the only solution to the work-life conflict is a job share.
 That's because your work responsibilities simply can't fit into a 35 hour work week; they often don't even fit into a 50 hour work week.